idelfonsog2/idelfonsog2.github.io/README.md

 	<img width="180" height="180" src="/img/circular-shot.png"/>
 </p>
 <h2 align="center"> Idelfonso Gutierrez</h2>
-<h3 align="center">👨🏻‍💻iOS Software Developer</h3>
+<h3 align="center">👨🏻‍💻Software Developer</h3>

-From Venezuela 🇻🇪 in Chicago, IL  🗣 Spanish/English been developing, testing, publishing and leading mobile applications for iPhone and iPad.
-Developed a couple projects involving _Internet of Things_ devices
+From Venezuela 🇻🇪 in Chicago, IL  🗣 Spanish/English been developing, testing, publishing and leading mobile applications for the Apple platforms.
+Developed a couple projects involving _Internet of Things_ devices.

 > ## The ability to keep learning is an invaluable skill.